PhilippW94/mongodb-atlas-demo-cluster-setup/README.md

   * Frankfurt (eu-central-1)
   * Mumbai (ap-south-1)
   * Singapore (ap-southeast-1)
-* If none of those regions close:::: REALM!!!
 * Give the cluster a meaningful name, e.g. **DemoCluster-DoNotDelete**.
 * Once the Cluster is up and running you can proceed to the generation of a workload on the cluster